 - Prominent villains Lex Luthor and Joker embody these opposite extremes.
 Lex seeks to stand above humanity and control them like a God, while Joker is completely chaotic and does whatever he wants.
 Though funnily enough the pair manage to maintain a solid professional relationship.
 Sure, they insult, undermine and backstab each other a lot but that's the nature of the job.

-- There's also the Lords of Order and Chaos, opposite ends of a Blue and Orange Morality scale who all consider themselves Beyond Good And Evil.
+- There's also the Lords of Order and Chaos, opposite ends of a Blue and Orange Morality scale who all consider themselves Above Good and Evil.
 Both sides have empowered both heroes and villains.

 - The Sandman: Representatives from both Order and Chaos show up to try to claim Hell after Lucifer decides that he's done managing Hell and it's time to move on with his life.
 Neither comes off as better than the other: Order seems to suffer from quite a case of Creative Sterility, has slaves, and wants to make Hell into a more efficient realm, while the representative from Chaos incarnates as a psychopathic brat who threatens Dream with eternal war should he turn Hell over to anyone else, and later reveals that Chaos never really wanted Hell, but simply wanted to prevent Order from getting it.